Xilinx/SDSoC-Tutorials/platform-creation-tutorial/README.md

 ## Hardware and Software Requirements

-This tutorial requires that you have the SDx Integrated Design Environment installed.
-See the SDx Environments Release Notes, Installation, and Licensing Guide ([UG1238](https://www.xilinx.com/cgi-bin/docs/rdoc?v=2018.2;d=ug1238 -sdx-rnil.pdf)) for instructions.
+This tutorial requires that you have the SDx Integrated Design Environment v2018.2 installed.
+See the SDx Environments Release Notes, Installation, and Licensing Guide ([UG1238](https://www.xilinx.com/cgi-bin/docs/rdoc?v=2018.2;d=ug1238-sdx-rnil.pdf)) for instructions.
 The SDx tool installs the SDx IDE as well as the required Vivado Design Suite and Software Development Kit (SDK) software.

 ## Related information
  - <a href="lab-1-introduction-to-the-sdsoc-development-environment.md">Lab 1: Introduction to the SDSoC Development Environment</a>